This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The lawsuit will go to the defendants, who must respond within a specific time frame.
 Once they do, likely denying liability, you will go deeper into the legal process.
 Part of this is determining the amount of damages you’ll seek.

-Georgia law capped non-economic damages, which is the compensation you can recover for things like pain and suffering, disfigurement, or loss of enjoyment in life.
+Georgia law capped non-economic damages, the compensation you can recover for things like pain and suffering, disfigurement, or loss of enjoyment in life.
 However, a trial from 2010 challenged that cap and won, lifting the limit.[3]

-Try to Negotiate a Settlement
+Negotiate a Settlement

 The first step in trying to recover damages is for your lawyer to negotiate with the other side.
 Your lawyer will present evidence and try to get as much in damages as possible.
 The idea is to get a settlement out of court, and many defendants will do this to avoid trial.